neuronlabs/neuron-examples/server/jsonapi/README.md

     "data" : {
         "type": "comments",
         "attributes": {
-            "body": "This is a comment mapped to post '4'"
+            "body": "This is t comment mapped to post '4'"
         },
         "relationships": {
             "post": {